ch46gc/Educational/README.md

 # Project Snowboard Quiz app
-- This  project is for the Udacity's Android Basic Nanodegree by Google:
+- This  project is for the Udacity's Android Basics Nanodegree by Google:
 - [Android Basics by Google](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)

 ## The app includes the following :